-Nothing ruins a perfect wedding dress bra more than having your so-called skin-toned bra play peek-a-boo.
+- Nothing ruins a perfect wedding dress bra more than having your so-called skin-toned undergarment play peek-a-boo.
 To not have this happen, make sure your bra matches your wedding gown color, NOT your skin tone!

 Fabrics are like people, some are more forgiving than others.
 Heavier silks and textured fabrics add structure.
 Some come with a slip or built-in corset for extra support.

-But lighter fabrics such as lighter silk fabrics are almost transparent and show every little detail under the dress, including the dreaded visible panty line.
+But lighter fabrics such as silk (or silk-adjacent) fabrics can be almost transparent, and tend to show every little detail under the dress, including the dreaded visible panty line.
 So essentially bridal shapewear is a definite must-have for any type of sheer or light-weight fabrics.

-Mermaids, sheaths, trumpet and any other wedding gown styles will need a little extra smoothing underneath.
-If you are wearing a backless or halter-style gown, try wearing lingerie’s most innovative item: adhesive bra cups.
+Prefer not to wear shapewear on your wedding day?
+We recommend opting for a princess-style gown with lots of layers that still leave you feeling supported and comfortable.
+For mermaids, sheaths, trumpet and most other wedding gown styles, you’ll likely want a little smoothing underneath to polish off your look.
+If you’re wearing a backless or halter-style gown, try wearing lingerie’s most innovative item: adhesive bra cups.
 The days of duct-taping your girls in place are long gone!

 For the streamlined look you are looking for, you'll need seamless shapewear.
 Seamless undergarments sit perfectly flat on your body, hugging your every curve without digging into your skin.
 Nylon, spandex, microfibers and fine mesh are the best fabrics for this.

-The right time to buy wedding dress shapewear for your gown is NOT right after choosing your dress or the day before your wedding.
-The best time is after your first dress fitting, since it gives you the time to see what types of undergarments would look good under your dress, taking style and fabric into account.
+Believe it or not, the right time to buy shapewear for your wedding gown is NOT right after choosing your dress.
+The best time is after your first or second dress fitting, since that gives you the time to see what types of undergarments might look best under your dress, taking style, fabric, and body type into account.

-1 - Your dress is clingy and form-fitting
+1 - If your dress is clingy and form-fitting

-If you are wearing a dreamy slip gown, then you will have to deal with that clingy silk.
+If you are wearing a dreamy slip gown, then you will have to deal with more of a silky fabric that tends to cling.
 This type of dress is all about creating a streamlined look by wearing seamless shapewear.
-We just love Empetua shaper shorts for these kinds of dresses, especially if they have a tummy compressing panel that is completely invisible under the sheer silky, clingy fabric.
+We just love Butt lifter shorts for these kinds of dresses, especially if they have a tummy compressing panel that is completely invisible under the sheer silky, clingy fabric.

 Avoid shapers with seams or steel bones down the center to avoid any awkward looks.
 Trust us on this one!

-2 - Your dress fits snugly around your upper body
+2 - If your dress fits snugly around your upper body

 In this case look for shapewear that is lightweight and flexible.
-It should move with your body and not constrict it, especially while dancing and hugging - you will never be hugged more in your entire life than on your wedding day.
+It should move with your body and not constrict it.

 If you are looking for allover compression under your slip, try the Curveez Second Skin Hip Hugger Bodysuit - its low profile will be completely invisible under even the sheerest of dresses.
-Or try some Curveez bodysuit, that’ll give you a streamlined look from top to bottom, making you feel and look your best.
+Or try the Empetua® Open Bust Bodysuit Shaper Panty, which will give you a streamlined look from top to bottom, making you feel and look your best.

-3 - Your dress is extremely form-fitting around the hips and thighs
+3 - If your dress is extremely form-fitting around the hips and thighs

-Look for shapewear that’ll smooth everything out and free your mind from cellulite, creating the illusion of a smoother, slimmer silhouette.
-The key here is finding shapewear that will target your hangup areas, which will be at full display during your big day.
+Look for shapewear that’ll smooth everything out and free your mind from cellulite insecurities, creating the illusion of a smoother silhouette.
+The key here is finding shapewear that will target the lower body, giving you the peace of mind you deserve on your big day (and every day, for that matter!).

-4 - Your dress is a bona fide bodycon dress
+4 - If your dress is a bonafide bodycon dress

-For this popular look, wedding dress shapewear plays a key role in slimming and smoothing under your dress, as it helps the dress slide over the entire body, contouring and accentuating your every curve.
+For this trendy look, wedding dress shapewear plays a key role in smoothing under your dress, as it helps the dress slide over the entire body, contouring and accentuating your every curve.
 If you find that your dress isn’t embracing your body as you wish, then add an extra layer of shapewear under the dress.
-Our favorite here is the Empetua Shaper Panty (see some shaper panty reviews) or any of the shaper shorts from our collection (the Curveez Ever Sexy Boyshort even has the lace to go with the big occasion!).
+Our favorite here is the Curveez® Ultra Shaping Hip Hugger Bodysuit.

 Good news!
 If you're wearing a corset dress, there's no need to double up with another corset.
 If you are looking for a little more oomph in your bust, then ask your tailor to add in some push-up cups into the dress.